apjv05/LeetCode/Problems/Two Pointers/README.md

 - Go from O(n²) → O(n)

 key properties
-- left++ based on problem condition.
+- left++ based on problem condition
-- right-- based on problem condition.
+- right-- based on problem condition

 Works best when data is sorted (or can be sorted).